Adapting scripts to PDB version 3

 The returned string is either a local file path or a URI.

-Formerly, some PDB procedures took a single GimpDrawable, but now they take an array of GimpDrawable ( type GimpObjectArray.)
-(Formerly, no PDB procedure took an array of drawables.
-Some that formerly took a single drawable still take a single drawable.
-See the list below. )
+Formerly, some PDB procedures took a single GimpDrawable, but now they take an array of GimpDrawable ( type GimpCoreObjectArray.)

-The PDB procedures which formerly took single Drawable and now take GimpObjectArray
+The PDB procedures which formerly took a single object but now take GimpCoreObjectArray

 - Many of the file load/save procedures.